 Some non-juvenile individuals that could not be collared via the methods described above were instead continuously recorded by a human observer.
 A GPS tag equivalent to those deployed in collars was strapped to the end of a telescopic pole and thus kept within 1 meter of the foraging meerkat for the duration of each session.
-Data could then be processed exactly in the same way as those coming from collars.
-Another person would perform scans by noting in a tablet when specific events would happen (predator alarm, encounter with another group, etc…).
+We then processed the data of the uncollared exactly in the same way as data from meerkats wearing a collar.
+Another observer performed scans by noting in a tablet when specific events would happen (predator alarm, encounter with another group, etc…).

 Data pre-processing

-Some data was removed from the analysis to increase GPS reliability or reduce sampling biases:

-All fixes taken 30s before a GPS lost signal and 30s after it retrieved it, or where fewer than 5 satellites were detected, were removed from the data set.
-Likewise, data were checked for unrealistic speeds likely representing GPS errors (more than 10 m traveled between 2 1-second fixes), which were removed.
+To increase GPS reliability and reduce sampling biases we pre-processed the data before subsequent analyses.
+When GPS signals were not recorded continuously we discarded all fixes taken 30s before signal loss and 30s after retrieval.
+Similarly, we removed fixes of fewer than 5 satellites.
+We also removed data suggesting unrealistic speeds such a distance of more than 10 m between 2 one-second fixes, as these likely represented GPS errors.
 Coordinates were converted from WGS84 to UTM S34 to allow for easier spatial analyses.

 Moments where less than 2/3 of the non-juveniles were recorded were removed to reduce the impacts of “invisible” individuals.